-I’m a sophomore from Columbia, South Carolina.
+I’m a junior from Columbia, South Carolina.
 Both my parents work at USC, so I grew up on campus and am a die-hard Gamecock fan.
-I’m studying biochemistry and plan to pursue a point MD/Ph.D. in microbiology and conduct infectious disease biology research.
+I’m studying biochemistry and plan to pursue a joint MD/Ph.D. in microbiology and conduct infectious disease research.
 I’m involved in entirely too many extracurricular activities but they all center around my love for service and mentorship.

 Something that makes me laugh: Kate McKinnon on SNL.
 Her impersonations are on point and her comedic timing is amazing.